Territory

 Merchants criticize the agrarian law because it allows new establishments on rural land.

-They ask the Ministry of Agriculture not to intervene in urban planning and commercial regulations under the pretext of promoting direct sales.
+They ask the Ministry of Agriculture not to interfere with urban planning and commercial regulations under the pretext of promoting direct sales.

 nautical agriculture